LeszekR/color-juggler/README.md

   the change 5 times and collects the results.
 It passes if only one iteration changes the color.
   With 5 iterations the chance of picking the same color every time is negligible (~10^-36), so a failure here likely indicates a real issue.
-The test would be fully deterministic if `ColorService` was mocked, but in this implementation introducing DI here would either require passing it through multiple constructors - a lot of boilerplate to maintain, or to hack it with static setter in `ColorViewController` - ugly intervention in release code.
+The test would be fully deterministic if `ColorService` was mocked, but in this implementation introducing DI would either require passing it through multiple constructors - a lot of boilerplate to maintain, or to hack it with static setter in `ColorViewController` - ugly intrusion in release code.
 I did not like either approach hence I opted for a workaround which is NOT fully deterministic but for the practical reasons does work.
-Depending on the team's policy DI might have to be introduced here.
+Depending on the team's policy such approach could be rejected and DI might have to be introduced instead.
 - The tree must be rebuilt in every iteration.
-Checking the test correctness by breaking it I got it to fail because of the old tree lingering from previous iteration.
-Flutter test was reusing it.
-To guarantee the tree is fresh I added a line that achieves just that.
-I commented it to prevent other devs from removing it.
+Checking the test correctness by breaking it I got it to fail because of the old tree lingering from previous iteration- `flutter_test` was reusing it.
+  To
+  guarantee the tree is fresh I added a line that achieves just that.
+I commented it to prevent its possible removal by other devs.

 **BRANCH: `bloc_getit`**

 - Here the test is deterministic.
-- I used `GetIt` to inject `MockColorService` and control colors before and after the tap on the screen.
+- I used `GetIt` to inject `MockColorService` and use full control over the colors before and after the tap on the screen.
 - The test covers all cases of colors change.

 ---